heikotopol/heikotopol.github.io/_pages/about.md

 Research
 ======

-My research is divided into two parts.
+My research can be roughly divided into two parts.
 The first part deals with the continuum mechanics of biological soft tissues.
 I derive mathematical models that describe the relation between loading and deformation during mechano-regulated changes of the mechanical properties of the material.
 The second part focuses on the acoustic, thermal, and mechanical properties of composite materials.